TeamGuilded/electron/docs/api/net.md

 `options` which are directly forwarded to the `ClientRequest` constructor.
 The `net.request` method would be used to issue both secure and insecure HTTP requests according to the specified protocol scheme in the `options` object.

+### `net.isOnline()`

+Returns `Boolean` - Whether there is currently internet connection.

+A return value of `false` is a pretty strong indicator that the user won't be able to connect to remote sites.
+However, a return value of `true` is inconclusive; even if some link is up, it is uncertain whether a particular connection attempt to a particular remote site will be successful.